VCU-CS-Capstone/CS-25-334-llms-for-clinical-notes/Web Tool/README.md

 1. To enter venv use command (powershell):
     - ".\env\Scripts\activate"
 2. To install requirements use command: "python -m pip install -r requirements.txt"
+3. When done using venv exit using: "deactivate"
 ***
 ## Running